 6. If a shipment contains more than one prohibited title, the Form K27A, Continuation Sheet, will be used by CBSA officials to indicate to the importer the specific reasons for which each title was prohibited.
 A completed Form K27A will then accompany the completed Form K27.

-When Goods Are Prohibited – Importers’ Rights
+When Goods are Prohibited – Importers’ Rights

-7. When goods are deemed to be obscene, and are therefore prohibited, the importer may exercise any one of the following options, as set out on the reverse of the Form K27, Notice of Detention/Determination:
+7. When goods are determined to be obscene, and are therefore prohibited, the importer may exercise any one of the following options, as set out on the reverse of the Form K27, Notice of Detention/Determination:

 - (b) the goods may be exported, under customs control and at the importer’s expense and arrangement; or

 - (c) the goods may be abandoned to the Crown, pursuant to section 36 of the Customs Act, in which case the material will be destroyed, pursuant to section 142.